 Pat Sajak?
 Yes, the ‘Wheel of Fortune’ airhead, Pat Sajak, he’s a Conservative.
 I’ve come across previous posts of his, like these scrapes of dung.
-It’s typical of him to chastise liberals as being arrogant, of baselessly accusing his people of being ‘dumb,’ and then go on to write about the ‘Voting Rights Act of 1964.’
-Meaning either the Civil Rights Act, or 1965.
-Or oops.
+It’s typical of him to chastise liberals for being arrogant, for baselessly accusing his people of being ‘dumb,’ and then to write about the ‘Voting Rights Act of 1964.’
+Meaning either the Civil Rights Act, or the year 1965.
+Oops.

-Well he’s back, and you’re barely going to believe who’s sufficiently impressed of his intellect to host him: The National Review.
-Good lord, I’ve put my fingers in my ears for William F. Buckley spinning like a screaming, white-hot drill bit:
+Well he’s back, and you’re not going to believe who’s sufficiently impressed with his intellect to host him: The National Review.
+William F. Buckley must be spinning like a white-hot drill bit:

 Public Employees and Elections: A Conflict of Interest?